PollRobots/sdf_tool/docs/how-to.md

 ## The rendered view

-This is controlled with 3 sliders, a couple of buttons and a checkbox.
+This is controlled with 3 sliders and a few buttons.
 You can also interact with it using a mouse.

 - Sliders
   - The horizontal slider adjusts the camera's rotation around the vertical-axis